pergolafabio/Hikvision-Addons/advanced_card/twowayaudio.with.advanced.camera.card.md

 So in below example screenshot, the first 3 icons are just for starting two way audi / mute / unmute, BUT without a real call!!
 When you actually have an incoming doorbell ring, you need to use the phone/hangup buttons.

-IMPORTANT: If you are missing the first icon, the microphone button, that means your go2rtc addon is not working correctly, remember, https and a valid ssl is needed!
+IMPORTANT: If you are missing the first icon, the microphone button, that means your go2rtc addon is not working correctly, remember, https and a valid ssl is needed when accessing HA!

 ![Ivms](advanced.card.png)